AV-Odyssey/AV-Odyssey/README.md

 Note:

-In the data files, we upload the bytes of source file (e.g., image, video and audio), so the reading code should be revised:
+In the data files, we upload the bytes of the source file (e.g., images, videos, and audio).
+Therefore, the file-reading logic needs to be updated as follows:

 before: